Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Study 2

-\subsection{Qualitative analysis of users’ comments:}
+\subsection{Qualitative analysis of users’ comments}

 In study 2, we collected a total of 881 comments from 116 users.
-Similar to study 1, we analyzed users’ descriptions of the rationale behind their decisions using NMF topic modeling \cite{cichocki2009fast} and thematic analysis of the documents most representative of each topic.
+Similar to study 1, we analyzed users’ descriptions of the rationale behind their judgments using NMF topic modeling \cite{cichocki2009fast} and thematic analysis of the documents most representative of each topic.
 This helped us categorize the 20 extracted topics into 5 higher-order themes.
-Three of the themes were similar to the ones we extracted from study 1, while two are themes that are unique to this study.
-Since the goal of this qualitative analysis is to get an overview of how users conduct their decisions, we will mostly focus on the strategies and comments that are new and unique to this study (figure \ref{fig:rq2-topic} provides an overview of all the extracted themes and 20 topics).
+Four of the themes were similar to the ones we extracted from study 1 and discussed cues found in the text of the tweets.
+Here again, we will offer a qualitative overview of users' comments about images.

-\textbf{Negative vs. positive attitude towards politicians:} This theme is mostly represented in Topic 3 (with 46 comments from 33 users) with descriptions about each set of tweets’ attitudes towards the individual politicians.
-Many of the comments were about how a source is mostly covering negative or positive news about a politician.
-Often these comments contained a mention of both texts and images.

-For example, a user mentioned how the source was mostly neutral but had some negative tweets and images about Barack Obama: \textit{“There were a couple that seemed to be negative about [Obama] and images were a little negative.
-Not all were biased but some credibility was lost.”} Another user provided a similar comment about Donald Trump. \textit{“There were a few tweets that had no opinion but the ones that did had some negative connotations toward Trump.”}

-Some of the comments actually noticed images as negative and text as more neutral towards the person.
-For example, one of the participants provided this comment about Donald Trump: \textit{“The images paint [Donald Trump] in a negative light but the text wasn’t actually negative.”} Some users also mentioned that they did not find any negative attitudes towards a politician.
-For example, one of the users found the tweets about Kim-Jong Un to be not negative:\textit{“There was nothing too negative and everything seemed legit.
-Images were not bad towards him.”}

-\textbf{Neutral source attitude:} In study 1, we saw that there were many comments about sources being biased or having negative tones.
-In this study, we observed an emerging theme about the source being more neutral towards a person.
-Topic 9 (with 47 comments from 31 users) included many comments related to this theme.
-For example, one of the participants found tweets about Donald Trump as mostly neutral: \textit{“The general tone of the tweets were neutral, informational with little or no opinion.”} Another user found tweets about Barack Obama as mostly neutral with a slight liberal bias: \textit{“Most of the tweets seem pretty neutral, although in some seem to be more liberal.”}

-Once again, users in some cases found a mismatch between text and images in terms of neutrality.
-This comment is a users’ perspective about the Vladimir Putin tweet set: \textit{“Text was neutral.
-The images were a mix of neutral and deliberating unflattering.”}